Vladimir-Moskalenko/OpenCore-Legacy-Patcher/docs/SEQUOIA-DROP.md

 panic(cpu 0 caller 0xffffff801cd12509): "AppleSEPManager panic for "AppleKeyStore": sks request timeout" @AppleSEPManagerIntel.cpp:809
 ```

-This affects not only macOS Sequoia, but macOS Ventura and Sonoma are confirmed to have the same issue.
-Thus an underlying problem with the MacBookAir8,x's firmware where it is not happy with OpenCorePkg.
+This affects not only macOS Sequoia but also macOS Ventura and Sonoma, which are confirmed to have the same issue.
+Thus, there is an underlying problem with the MacBookAir8,x's firmware, where it is unhappy with OpenCorePkg.

 We currently do not have any leads on what exactly breaks the T2.
 * MacBookPro15,2, MacBookPro16,2 and Macmini8,1 do not exhibit these issues in local testing